tw-in-js/twind/docs/tw.md

 ## Inline Plugins

-Sometimes developers might want to break out of the defined Tailwind grammar and insert arbritary CSS rules.
-Although this slightly defeats the purpose of using Tailwind and is not actively encouraged, we realise that is often necessary and so have provided an escape hatch for developers.
+Sometimes developers might want to break out of the defined Tailwind grammar and insert arbitrary CSS rules.
+Although this slightly defeats the purpose of using Tailwind and is not actively encouraged, we realize that is often necessary and so have provided an escape hatch for developers.

 ```js
 tw`